IrisLiu-00/dndnotes/_notes/Campaign/Lore/NPCs/Gilead.md

 - Wants to build the fate engine to change the fate of the entire world - so Gilead can eat it and start everything anew

 - located somewhere underground in Kevara, but can't do much? steps to his gaining physical form

+- Use Luca as a pawn to become Patrician > eat Luca's fate and control him > use Luca to regain physical form from the pieces of him left in the city
+	- if V wins, he will try to somehow get Vasilev's fate - depending on what the PCs do
+## Abilities